nix-community/home-manager/docs/manual/nix-flakes.md

 # Nix Flakes {#ch-nix-flakes}

 Home Manager is compatible with [Nix Flakes](https://nixos.wiki/wiki/Flakes).
-But please be aware that the support it is still experimental and may change in backwards incompatible ways.
+But please be aware that this support is still experimental and may change in backwards incompatible ways.

 Just like in the standard installation you can use the Home Manager